arackaf/simple-react-bootstrap/readme.md

 ## Controlled mode

 If you'd like to manually control the dropdown state, you can pass a value for `open` to the root container.
-You can then provide an `onToggle` callback that'll be called in all the places where the open toggling would normally be done, when in un-controlled mode (ie, no `open` passed in).
+You can then provide an `onToggle` callback that'll be called in all the places where the open/closed toggling would normally be done, when in un-controlled mode (ie, no `open` passed in).

 All the normal options are still respected.
 For example, this would essentially re-create the default dropdown behavior, while ignoring any clicks in the dropdown menu.